wktk/conflibot/README.md

 # conflibot

+:warning: Development in progress -- interfaces and behavior may change until v1 gets released.

 Post a warning if a Pull Request will conflict with another Pull Request when they get merged.

 ## Configuration